LedgerHQ/app-boilerplate/README.md

 - `code-coverage` within HTML details of code coverage
 - `documentation` within HTML auto-generated documentation

-## Are you developing a Nano S, S Plus, X application?
+## Are you developing an application for Ledger devices?

 If so, This boilerplate will help you get started.